funicat1/OpenGary/README.md

 # Feedback?

-Contact me on discord: @funicatto
+Contact me on discord: @funicatto (CANT TEMPORARILY, ACC TERMINATED)

 Or make an issue on the repo.